Novalnet-AG/Drupal-Commerce/README.md

 * Direct Debit SEPA with payment guarantee
 * Invoice with payment guarantee

-<a href= "https://www.novalnet.de/zahlungsabwicklung"> More details about each payment type can be found here</a> please contact: <a
+<a href= "https://www.novalnet.de/zahlungsabwicklung"> More details about each payment type can be found here.</a> Please contact: <a
 href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20 for more information and additional inquiries..

 ## Drupal Commerce Payment Integration steps